Absolutely. Please make sure its covering your nose and mouth and if it is not you will be asked to adjust it so that it does.

 Yes you can handle products, just be sure to sanitize hands upon arrival, and limit the amount of touching you do to your face / mask.

 As of now, the Manitoba PHOs have no capacity limits, so come on in but try to keep your social distance.

 Not really.
-If its a bar of soap and you are fully vaccinated its cool but otherwise the bulk goods are far too difficult to smell.
+If its a bar of soap it’s cool but otherwise the bulk goods are far too difficult to smell.